pnp/cli-microsoft365/docs/docs/cmd/tenant/report/report-office365activationcounts.md

 # tenant report office365activationcounts

-Get the count of Microsoft 365 activations on desktops and devices.
+Get the count of Microsoft 365 activations on desktops and devices

 ## Usage